Silindile Ngubane

-Silindile Ngubane (born 25 March 1987) is a South African football striker.
-She plays for the Durban Ladies and the South Africa women's national football team.
+Silindile Precious “Mshana” Ngubane (born 27 February 1987) is a South African soccer player who plays as a striker for Ezemvelo and the South Africa women's national team.

 Playing career

 International

 In October 2012, Ngubane was named to the senior team roster in preparation for the 2012 African Women's Championship in Equatorial Guinea.

 In September 2014, Ngubane was named to the senior team roster in preparation for the 2014 African Women's Championship in Namibia.